-I loved backpacking in India.
-I love it even more now that I’ve left.
-I sit and think about all of the challenges we faced travelling around India as a family for six weeks and I smile a satisfied smile.
+Iloved backpacking in India.
+I sit and think about all of the challenges we faced traveling around India as a family for six weeks and I smile a satisfied smile.
 If you can go backpacking in India you can do anything in the whole wide world.

 India is one of those places that constantly takes you by surprise.
-Just when you think you are used to sharing the road with cows and eating your dinner with your fingers another little foreign custom pops up and you are back to square one.
+Just when you think you are used to sharing the road with cows and eating your dinner with your fingers another little foreign custom pops up and you are thrown back to square one.
 India and her many layers.
 Each one, a thrilling enchanting experience all of its own.

 I’m a bit of a romantic.
 Or so my kids tell me anyway.
-“Stop making out you enjoyed it,” my Son says to me when I start reminiscing about our backpacking adventure.
-He’s probably terrified that I’m going to take him back there.
-And leave him.
+“Stop glamourizing everything,” my son says to me when I start reminiscing about our backpacking adventure.

 5 Things You’d Never Hear me Say While Backpacking in India.